Hapsidra/swift-video-tools/README.md

 pod 'SwiftVideoTools'
 ```

-Add following code into your info.plint file if you use the "saveVideoToLibrary" function
+Add following code into your info.plist file if you use the "saveVideoToLibrary" function
 ```swift
 <key>NSPhotoLibraryUsageDescription</key>
 <string>App would like to acces your photos.</string>